-The latest you should arrive at UCI is September 9 (two weeks before classes start).
-This should allow you enough time to take care of paperwork and other matters, some of which must be handled in person.
+The latest you should arrive at UCI is Wednesday of the week before orientation week (or two weeks before classes start).
+This should allow you enough time to take care of paperwork and other matters which must be completed by the Friday before Orientation Week, some of which must be handled in person.